matthewwong525/linked-blog-starter-md/publish/home.md

 -- ChatGPT

-## Here's the linked-blog-starter addresses these problems:
+## How the linked-blog-starter template addresses these problems:
 ### Compatibility
 [[linked-blog-starter-does-not-reinvent-wheel|External / extensible libraries]] are used to convert Obsidian MD files to common markdown then to HTML